NaoiseGaffney/BookRepository/README.md

 `from flask_user import login_required, UserManager, UserMixin, current_user, roles_required` enables the user functions of Flask-User.

-Book colletion contains the books added by users/readers and its schema is defined by me. book.user = user.username to link the book to the user/reader that added the book.
+Book collection contains the books added by users/readers and its schema is defined by me. book.user = user.username to link the book to the user/reader that added the book.

 All collections have a meta tag, `"auto_create_index": True,` which ensures indexing is performed (default, paranoia-setting), `"index_background": True,` ensures the indexing is performed in the background for performance reasons (once the repository grows), `"indexes": ["..."]` creates an additional index to speed up read access, and `"ordering": ["..."]` orders the documents in the collection by whatever field is defined (for example, no sorting required when listing the book genres).